Nick1311/MusicShop/README.md

 To run this project use command:
 ./mvnw spring-boot:run
-or run StronaApplication() method inside your IDE
+or run StronaApplication() method inside your IDE.

 For testing application in Postman you can use follwoing informations: